aylei/kubectl-debug/README.md

 # Acknowledgement

-This project is a fork of (from what I think is abandonware) it would not be here without the effort of [our contributors](https://github.com/aylei/kubectl-debug/graphs/contributors), thanks!
+This project is a fork of (from what I think is abandonware) [this project](https://github.com/aylei/kubectl-debug) it would not be here without the effort of [aylei contributors](https://github.com/aylei/kubectl-debug/graphs/contributors), thanks!